kapil551/Express_API_Mock_Backend/README.md

 ## Express API Backend
 Backend using ExpressJS connected to MongoDB through Mongoose.
-Common user credentails are maintained for all the apps to obtain SSO like feature.
+Common user credentials are maintained for all the apps to obtain SSO-like features.

 ## Tools/Technology Stack